Across Eternity: Book 4 - Cover

 “Let’s move!”
 Noah ordered.

-They ran off down the mountain, but the goblins wouldn’t let them go so easily.
+They ran off down the mountain with the goblins in pursuit.
 They seemed able to move on two feet and all fours with equal dexterity, pursuing the group on the ground and through the trees.
-Their physical strength was well beyond human, allowing them to hurl great and swing tree trunks with little difficulty.
+Their physical strength was well beyond human, allowing them to hurl great boulders and swing tree trunks with little difficulty.
 They had no sense of fighting technique, but they understood the advantage weapons gave them, and could defend against the elven swords for at least a few moments.

-Ambushes came from all sides, as lone attackers, aware that they couldn’t handle Noah’s group by themselves, tried to slow them down so that the rest of the goblins could catch up.
-The group found a path through the jungle, free of trees, however, every step made Noah uneasy.
+In the jungle, ambushes came from all sides, but the group found a path, free of trees.
+However, every step made Noah uneasy.
 The ground didn’t feel right.
 It was soft and springy, as if...

 “It’s hollow!” he cursed.

-As soon as the words were spoken, the ground came apart from under their feet.
+The words were spoken as the ground came apart from under their feet.
 It was a blanket of interwoven roots covered with a thin layer of dirt, and the group plummeted into the darkness below.
 They had entered a deep crevasse, carved when the earthquake struck the island, and were freefalling to their death.
 The elves cast druid magic, taking control of vines and roots to reach down and grab them, but Noah and Valia were too far down to be saved.

 “Zodiac: Baol!
 Udan!
 Rakshon!”
 Valia cast.